5 Facts Why Are G Wagons So Expensive In Mercedes

 Why would you buy a G wagon?

-That’s a question that you can probably ask almost every housewife in Los Angeles.
+That’s a question you can probably ask almost every housewife in Los Angeles.
 People buy these cars as a status symbol because of their price tag and looks.
-It feels a bit all over the place because it is so tall and narrow simultaneously, but that is part of its charm.
+It feels all over the place because it is so tall and narrow simultaneously, but that is part of its charm.
 Also, the G-WAGON is one of the unique vehicles on the road.

 Learn more about cars: